bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 And then, I mean, because it's really like a layered thing, right?
 It's a different layer.

-## Do you think a p2p network using Hashcash is a flawed idea? / Bitmessage.
+## Do you think a p2p network using Hashcash is a flawed idea? / Bitmessage

 Adam Ficsor: 01:18:13